SpeckNoob/Nokotan-Enjoyers-V2/README.md

 </p>

-This repository contains the documentation for the Mustangs Down team's robot for the 2025 World Robot Olympiad Future Engineers category competition.
+This repository contains the documentation for the Mustangs Mimic team's robot for the 2026 World Robot Olympiad Future Engineers category competition.
 The robot was designed and built by a team of three.

 Table of contents
 ----